 - proof of your self-employment, such as your most recent set of accounts or evidence of self-assessment tax returns

-- your 8-digit NHS Test and Trace Account ID number - this can be found on your contact journey invitation message (sent by text message or email) or on the confirmation message you were sent when you completed the NHS Test and Trace questionnaire - you can't submit the form without this number
+- your 8-digit NHS Test and Trace Account ID number - this can be found on the text message or email you were sent by NHS Test and Trace - you can't submit the form without this number (find out how to get this if your were notified to self-isolate by the COVID-19 app)

 How to claim